emissary-ingress/emissary/user-guide/knative.md

     kubectl apply -f helloworld-go.yaml
     ```

-   Knative automatically creates a `ClusterIngress` resource from this `Knative Service`.
+   Knative automatically creates an `Ingress`/`ClusterIngress` resource from this `Knative Service`.
 Ambassador can then use that to register a route to the `helloworld-go` application.

 5. Send a request